foldda/charian/README.md

 > The space from XML/JSON is like a wallet, where it has places specifically defined for holding cards, notes, and coins; whilst the space from RDA is like an enormous shelf, where you can place anything at anywhere in the unlimited space that is provided.

-RDA is specifically designed to avoid targetting a certain data model and having to define and maintain a schema.
+RDA is specifically designed to avoid targeting a certain data model and having to define and maintain a schema.
 Such design is reflected by the structure of RDA's encoded storage space, the way of addressing a location in the space, and the supported data types[^5].

 [^5]: First, RDA has multi-dimensional array storage space that is dynamically expandable, that is, the size of each dimension and the number of dimensions can be increased or decreased as required, like an elastic bag.
 This is in contrast to the ‘fixed’ hierarchical space provided by schema-based encodings, like XML or JSON, which is restricted by a predefined data mode, like a rigid, fix-shaped box.
 Second, RDA uses integer-based indexes for addressing the storage locations in its multi-dimensional array storage space, which means, and combination of non-negative integers is a valid address referring to a valid storage location in the space.
 This is in contrast to XML and JSON, the address for accessing a storage location is a ‘path’ that has to be ‘validated’ against a pre-defined schema.
 Third, RDA assumes all data (of any type) can be 'expressed as a string' and a value stored at a location (referred as “a data's value expression”) can only be a string; whilst XML and JSON attempt to define and include every possible data types and a data values stored at a location must conform with what has been defined in the schema.